Home/Meats/Guanciale

 Clinical Encyclopedia

-Guanciale is an Italian cured meat made from pork cheek or jowl, known for its rich flavor and high fat content.
-It is a key ingredient in traditional Italian dishes such as pasta all'amatriciana and pasta carbonara.
+Guanciale is an Italian cured meat made from pork cheek or jowl, known for its rich flavor and high fat content, making it a staple in traditional Italian dishes.

 Scientific NameSus scrofa domesticus